Judge: Mississippi parole officers ‘underpaid & overworked’

 The task force also recommends that the state ease the process for some former inmates to receive help through “intervention courts.”
 Such courts provide guidance for people who have mental health issues or problems with drug use.

-Matthew Charles is a former Tennessee prisoner who advocates for sentencing reform for a national group called Families for Mandatory Minimums.
+Matthew Charles is a former Tennessee prisoner who advocates for sentencing reform for a national group called FAMM, previously known as Families Against Mandatory Minimums.
 He says Mississippi needs to offer better programs to rehabilitate prisoners.

 “They’re not learning anything while they’re incarcerated because there’s no real programming that is able to benefit them so they can actually get out, get a job and make a living wage,” Charles said Tuesday at the Mississippi Capitol.

-Note: This story has been updated to correct the national group name to Families Against Mandatory Minimums from Families for Mandatory Minimums.